-In the normal course of business, the Reporting Entity enter into transactions with its shareholders PIC (directly owned by Kuwait Petroleum Corporation ("KPC")), BPC, QPIC and DEHBV, part of TDCC.
+In the normal course of business, the Group enters into transactions with its shareholders PIC (directly owned by Kuwait Petroleum Corporation ("KPC"), BPC, QPIC and DEHBV, part of TDCC.

-EQUATE Marketing Company EC, Bahrain ("EMC"), which is owned by PIC and DEHBV, is the exclusive sales agent in certain territories for the marketing of PE produced by the EQUATE.
-EQUATE reimburses all the actual expenses incurred by EMC.
+EQUATE Marketing Company E.C., Bahrain ("EMC"), which is owned by PIC and DEHBV, is the exclusive sales agent in certain territories for the marketing of PE produced by the Company.
+The Company reimburses all the actual expenses incurred by EMC.

 During 2004, DEHBV and PIC initiated a number of joint venture petrochemical projects ("Olefins II projects") in Kuwait to manufacture polyethylene, ethylene glycol and styrene monomer.
-The Olefins II projects consist of the EQUATE expansion project, and the incorporation and development of TKOC, The Kuwait Styrene Company K.S.C.C. ("TKSC") and Kuwait Aromatics Company K.S.C.C. ("KARO").
+The Olefins II projects consist of the EQUATE expansion project, and the incorporation and development of The Kuwait Olefins Company K.S.C.C. ("TKOC"), The Kuwait Styrene Company K.S.C.C ("TKSC") and Kuwait Aromatics Company K.S.C.C. ("KARO").
+TKOC is owned by DEHBV (42.5%), PIC (42.5%), BPC (9%) and QPIC (6%).
 TKSC is a joint venture of DEHBV (42.5%) and KARO (57.5%).
 KARO is owned by PIC (20%), Kuwait National Petroleum Company K.S.C. ("KNPC") (60%) and QPIC (20%).

-On 2 December 2004, EQUATE signed a Materials and Utility Supply Agreement ("MUSA") with TKOC, TKSC, KARO and PIC.
-Under the terms of the MUSA, EQUATE receives a reservation right fee from the above entities that equals the total capital construction costs incurred by EQUATE on the new utilities and infrastructure facilities under the Olefins II projects.
+On 2 December 2004, the Company signed a Materials and Utility Supply Agreement ("MUSA") with TKOC, TKSC, KARO and PIC.
+Under the terms of the MUSA, the Company receives a reservation right fee from the above entities that equals the total capital construction costs incurred by the Company on the new utilities and infrastructure facilities under the Olefins II projects

-On 2 December 2004, EQUATE signed an Operations, Maintenance and Services Agreement ("OMSA") with TKOC, TKSC and KARO and PIC.
-Under the terms of the OMSA, EQUATE provides operating, maintenance and other services to the above entities and for which EQUATE receives a fixed management fee over and above the actual operating cost.
+On 2 December 2004, the Company signed an Operations, Maintenance and Services Agreement ("OMSA") with TKOC, TKSC, KARO and PIC.
+Under the terms of the OMSA, the Company provides operating, maintenance and other services to the above entities and for which the Company receives a fixed management fee over and above the actual operating cost.

-On 2 December 2004, TKOC signed an Ethylene supply agreement with EQUATE and TKSC.
-Under the terms of the agreement, the price per metric tonne of ethylene is paid by TKSC based on the quantity delivered to them at contract price.
+On 2 December 2004, the Company signed an Ethylene Supply Agreement with TKOC.
+Under the terms of the agreement, the price per metric tonne of Ethylene is paid to TKOC based on the quantities delivered by them at the contract price.

-During 2005, services agreements were signed between DEHBV, PIC and EQUATE with TKOC, TKSC, KARO and PIC for the provision of various services to the Olefins II projects.
+During 2005, services agreements were signed between DEHBV, PIC and the Company with TKOC, TKSC, KARO and PIC for the provision of various services to the Olefins II projects.

-An agreement to amend MUSA and service agreements ("primary agreements") was signed between the parties to the primary agreements on 8 February 2006 releasing KARO from its obligations and liabilities under the primary agreements and appointing Kuwait Paraxylene Production Company K.S.C.C. ("KPPC") in place of KARO to assume and perform all obligations of KARO as if KPPC were and had been a party to the primary agreements.
+An agreement to amend the MUSA and service agreements ("primary agreements") was signed between the parties to the primary agreements on 8 February 2006 releasing KARO from its obligations and liabilities under the primary agreements and appointing Kuwait Paraxylene Production Company K.S.C.C. ("KPPC") in place of KARO to assume and perform all obligations of KARO as if KPPC were and had been a party to the primary agreements.
 KPPC is a 100% owned subsidiary of KARO.